Khasekhemwy: Events

+Khasekhemwy apparently undertook considerable building projects upon the reunification of Egypt.
+He built in stone at el-Kab, Hierakonpolis, and Abydos.
 Khasekhemwy built enclosures at Nekhen, and at Abydos (now known as Shunet ez Zebib) and was buried there in the necropolis at Umm el-Qa'ab.
 He may also have built the Gisr el-Mudir at Saqqara.

 An inscription on a stone vase records him “fighting the northern enemy within Nekheb”.
 This means that Lower Egypt may have invaded and almost taken the capital of Nekhen.

+Year-by-year records

+The Palermo Stone records the events of the twelfth to final years of Khasekhemwy's reign, and the London Fragment records the events of his third to sixth years of reign.